pavolloffay/kubecon-na-2023-opentelemetry-kubernetes-metrics-tutorial/07-correlation.md

 In general all signals can be correlated by time and resource (from where the data was reported).
 However, there are other correlation techniques as well e.g. trace exemplars.

+In this chapter we are going to look at:
+* how to collect Kubernetes resource attributes
+* Exemplars
+* Baggage

 ## Collecting Kubernetes resource attributes

 In the Kubernetes environment it is crucial to identify from where the telemetry data was reported.